- What Is A Crankshaft?

 Proper packing is essential to avoid damage to your crankshaft during transit.

-Wrap your crankshaft with bubble wrap or foam padding.
-Secure it with tape.
-Place it inside a sturdy box with an appropriate size.
+Wrap your crankshaft with bubble wrap or foam padding, secure it with tape, and place it inside a sturdy box of appropriate size.

 Be sure to use packing peanuts or shredded paper for additional cushioning.